-Former President Mubarak, former Interior Minister Habib Ibrahim El Adly and six other former senior officials are due to go on trial on Wednesday in Cairo.
+Former President Mubarak, former Interior Minister Habib Ibrahim El Adly and six other former senior officials appeared in court in Cairo on Wednesday.

 They face charges of premeditated murder and attempted murder, arising from the shootings of demonstrators by security forces in January this year before Mubarak was ousted from power.
 If convicted, they could face the death penalty.

 “This trial presents a historic opportunity for Egypt to hold a former leader and his inner circle to account for crimes committed during their rule,” said Malcolm Smart, Amnesty International’s Director for the Middle East and North Africa.

 “But if the trial is going to be a meaningful break with Egypt’s record of impunity, it must be both fair and transparent – justice demands no less.
 Not only must the trial be fair but it must be seen to be fair, not least by the families of those who died during the protests.”